AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/upload-documents-and-proofs.md

 This section outlines known document limitations in the [!DNL Workfront for Adobe Creative Cloud plugins].

-Intro text

 ### New document versions accept only one file for upload

 Because [!DNL Workfront] documents cannot contain multiple files, certain settings must be disabled in order to upload new document versions to Workfront.

 >[!NOTE]
 >
->If you must generate multiple files, you can upload a proof instead.
+>If you must generate multiple files, you can create a proof instead.
 The new proof will not be associated with the original document.